matron2017/Algorithm-project/readme.txt

 void clear_roads()

-Clears out all roads, but doesn�t touch towns or vassalships.
+Clears out all roads, but doesn’t touch towns or vassalships.

 //